rsheasby/Sudoku-Solver/README.md

 #	Sudoku-Solver

+Fast sudoku solver using basic logic in combination with optimized backtracking.

 ##	Input file format:
 This program uses a input file in plain text.
 Error checking/correcting is not yet implemented.
 The input file needs to be of the following format:
 >.........